man-group/ArcticDB/README.md

 **Corporations** - For corporations who wish to make contributions to ArcticDB, please contact arcticdb@man.com and we will arrange for the CLA to be sent to the signing authority within your corporation.

 ## Community

+We would love to hear how your ArcticDB journey evolves, email us at [arcticdb@man.com](mailto:ArcticDB@man.com) or come chat to us on [Twitter](https://www.twitter.com/arcticdb)!

+Interested in learning more about ArcticDB?
+Head over to our [blog](https://medium.com/arcticdb)!

 Do you have any questions or issues?
 Chat to us and other users through our dedicated Slack Workspace - sign up for Slack access on [our website](https://arcticdb.io).

-Alternatively email us at arcticdb@man.com or come chat to us on [Twitter](https://www.twitter.com/arcticdb)!